-- Your Board should review each of the Resolutions, discussing the pros and cons or them, and choose to take a position at your September or October board meeting.
+- Your Board should review each of the Resolutions, discussing the pros and cons of them, and choose to take a position at your September or October board meeting.

-- You and your Board will gather at the Friday Business Session where member districts can debate and vote on each Resolution.
+- You and your Board will gather at the Friday Business Session during the ISBA Annual Convention where member districts can debate and vote on each Resolution.

 - The Resolutions that are passed by the membership will become part of the ISBA Legislative Platform.